BA Performance Costume

 In the Design and Screen Cultures course, you will address the key histories and theories of design.

-You will be able to take up to 40 credits of option courses.
+You will be able to take up to 40 credits of optional courses.

 These can be within ECA or across the wider University.
 Your choices will be subject to availability and discussion with relevant course organisers.

-This offers you the flexibility to construct a suite of courses that reflects your interests and enhances your main study.
+You will be able to select a range of courses that reflect your interests and enhance your main study.

 - develop a greater understanding of the design process through practical tutorials in pattern cutting and sewing